 When I looked at more traditional programs, there were many courses that, while interesting, were not what I wanted to take.
 My online program focused on management and leadership--there wasn't a single course I didn't want to take … Earning a doctorate degree online was a great solution for me.

 Q: What were the challenges and benefits of earning a doctoral degree online?

 A: The best part was that everything was under my control, from a time management perspective.
 It allowed me to do that work online and fit it around my work schedule and travel.
 I didn't have to be online the same time everyday.
-The University of Phoenix posts the entire syllabus for each eight-week session at the beginning so you know exactly what you have to do for those eight weeks.
+My school posts the entire syllabus for each eight-week session at the beginning so you know exactly what you have to do for those eight weeks.
 My then teen-age daughters played competitive softball and so in addition to traveling for work, my wife and I were taking them to playoff games, and I needed even more flexibility, which studying online allowed.